Mikta1998/AirAware/README.md

+# EINLEITUNG

+To start the app, please install the requirements.txt file.
+Afterwards run "streamlit run app.py" in the terminal.
+The link to the deployed app is: https://airaware-dashboard.streamlit.app/ The link to the project on GitHub is: https://github.com/Mikta1998/AirAware

 # Global Air Quality Dashboard

 This Streamlit app uses real-time data from the [World Air Quality Index (WAQI)](https://waqi.info/) API to display the current air quality (AQI) in cities around the world.